MonashBI/arcana-legacy/README.rst

 provide specialised classes representing the analysis that can be performed on specific types of data (e.g. FmriAnalysis, PetAnalysis).
-These specific classes can then be sub-classed further into classes that are specific to a particular study, and integrate complete analysis workflows from preprocessing to statistics.
+These specific classes can then be sub-classed further into classes that are specific to a particular analysis, and integrate complete analysis workflows from preprocessing to statistics.

 Installation